THE READER’S CHARACTER AS THE FOCUS

 TOWARDS CHARIOT-LEVEL READING COMPETENCY

-Each of the first-septenary Majors represents an ability required for competent Tarot reading.
+Each of the first-septenary Majors represents an ability required for basic competency in Tarot reading.
 But for this model to be realistic, we must distinguish two different kinds of “order.”

 - Developmental order—defined by a card’s numerical rank—describes the formation of a human self over time.